kourgeorge/project-origin/docs/Creature.md

 Creatures are intelligent agents that live and behave in the universe.
 Their main goal is to survive and flourish.
 Creatures have senses, basically vision, from which they get information about their local environment.
-Different creatures may have a different set of abilities, namely, different actions they can do in their environment and to  other surrounding creaturs.
+Different creatures may have a different set of abilities, namely, different actions they can do in their environment and to other surrounding creatures.

-Creatures belongs to a **Race** (see below) determined by the race of his ancestors and which define his set of abilities (actions).
+Creatures belong to a **Race** (see below) determined by the race of his ancestors and which define his set of abilities (actions).
 It has a DNA which it inherits from his parents in an evolutionary process controlled by the evolution.
 See more information in [Evolution.md](/docs/Evolution.md).
 At each time step, the creature makes an action, which is decided upon by one or several "intelligence sources" such as his brain, his instincts and by chance.
 To decide on his best action, the creature sees the environment around him and his internal states such as energy and age.
 In reinforcement learning terminology, this is called the "environment state".
-The state description of the surrounding environment may contains the distribution of food, creatures, their race and energy.
+The state description of the surrounding environment may contain the distribution of food, creatures, their race, and energy.
-If the edge of the grid is in the vision range of the creature, each aspect of the environment in the location of the edge and beyond, will be marked by (-1).
+If the edge of the grid is in the vision range of the creature, each aspect of the environment in the location of the edge and beyond will be marked by (-1).

 ### Races:
 The creature race defines the actions he can make and whom he can mate with and fight.